- Diseases, Disorders & Conditions

 I have had my share of craziness with going to doctors who aren't honest about their limited knowledge.
 They all told me they can help me stop the ringing, but none ever succeeded at it.

-Although this may not be true for all doctors, I have found a pattern among those recommended to me.
-I find this is not beneficial to patients suffering from ringing in the ears.
+Although this may not be true for all doctors, I have found a pattern among those who were recommended to me.
+I find this is not beneficial to patients suffering from tinnitus and just makes things more frustrating.

 My tinnitus started in 2005 and at first I could not deal with it.
 I thought to myself "How can I go on with this constant ringing?"

 When I first realized that I no longer had any quiet times, it freaked me out and I couldn't imagine how I could live with it.